kube-reporting/metering-operator/Documentation/writing-custom-queries.md

     ...
 ```

-As we begin accessing variables in the `ReportGenerationQuery`, we now have to set `spec.view.disabled` to `true` because our query is now dynamic and depends on user-input, meaning we cannot create a view.
-Once we add this filter to our query and update our `spec.view.disabled` to true, we get the final version of our ReportGenerationQuery.
+Once we add these columns filters to our query we get the final version of our ReportGenerationQuery.
 Save the snippet below into a file named `unready-deployment-replicas-reportgenerationquery.yaml`:

 ```